souzaitor/Panorama-with-SIFT/README.md

 ## 🔵 Introduction

+Practical activity proposed during the course of Computer Vision (1001532), offered by the Department of Computing at UFSCar in semester 2022/1.

 This project stitches images together to create a Panorama.
 Images are taken from different perspectives and transformed to fit together by using SIFT feature detection and RANSAC algorithm for homography transformations

 ## 🔵 Requirements